PandABlocks/PandABlocks-Yocto/README.md

 $ cd /scratch/tmp
 $ mkdir -p yocto && cd yocto
 ```
-Follow the instructions on the Xilinx Yocto Manifest page: [xilinx.yoctomanifest](https://github.com/Xilinx/yocto-manifests), to install yocto.
+Follow the instructions on the Xilinx Yocto Manifest page: [xilinx.yoctomanifest](https://github.com/Xilinx/yocto-manifests), to install Xilinx's petalinux-yocto.

 NB:
 1. Use ***/scratch/tmp*** as the root directory for all files if the files are to persist post-container existence.